Madison Square Garden Entertainment (MSGE) vs. Its Peers Head-To-Head Survey

 |2.65

-Madison Square Garden Entertainment presently has a consensus target price of $83.00, indicating a potential upside of 29.69%.
-As a group, “Amusement & recreation services” companies have a potential upside of 68.38%.
-Given Madison Square Garden Entertainment’s peers stronger consensus rating and higher probable upside, analysts plainly believe Madison Square Garden Entertainment has less favorable growth aspects than its peers.
+Madison Square Garden Entertainment currently has a consensus target price of $83.00, indicating a potential upside of 41.08%.
+As a group, “Amusement & recreation services” companies have a potential upside of 80.57%.
+Given Madison Square Garden Entertainment’s competitors stronger consensus rating and higher possible upside, analysts plainly believe Madison Square Garden Entertainment has less favorable growth aspects than its competitors.

+73.1% of Madison Square Garden Entertainment shares are owned by institutional investors.
+Comparatively, 33.1% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
+24.6% of Madison Square Garden Entertainment shares are owned by insiders.
+Comparatively, 27.3% of shares of all “Amusement & recreation services” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary

-Madison Square Garden Entertainment peers beat Madison Square Garden Entertainment on 9 of the 13 factors compared.
+Madison Square Garden Entertainment competitors beat Madison Square Garden Entertainment on 9 of the 13 factors compared.

 Madison Square Garden Entertainment Corp. engages in the entertainment business.
 It produces, presents, or hosts various live entertainment events, including concerts, family shows, and special events, as well as sporting events, such as professional boxing, college basketball and hockey, professional bull riding, mixed martial arts, and esports and wrestling in its venues, including Madison Square Garden, Hulu Theater at Madison Square Garden, Radio City Music Hall and Beacon Theatre, and The Chicago Theatre.
 The company also operates 61 entertainment dining and nightlife venues spanning 23 markets across five continents under the Tao, Marquee, Lavo, Beauty & Essex, Cathédrale, Hakkasan, and Omnia brand names; and creates and operates New England's premier music festival.
 In addition, it features the Radio City Rockettes, which serves as the star for its Christmas Spectacular at Radio City Music Hall.
 The company was founded in 2006 and is based in New York, New York.